susanadtavares/LEI-AC/README.md

 Professor Rui Alves

 ## ⚠️ **Disclaimer**
-This is a university purpose project and may contain suboptimal practices or even errors.
+This is a university purpose repository and may contain suboptimal practices or even errors.

 If you have any questions or suggestions, feel free to ask.